michaelScopic/michaelScopic/README.md

 # Hey hey, I'm Michael.

-I am a Linux enthusiast, computer and hardware nerd, and a Minecraft veteran since late alpha.
+I am a Linux enthusiast, computer and hardware nerd, and a Minecraft 1.9+ PvPer

 I write Linux automation scripts using Bash.
 While I am currently learning more Python, I am also planning to delve into other programming languages in the future.